YahooArchive/mojito/docs/dev_guide/intro/mojito_configuring.rst

 Mojit Instances
 ---------------

-A mojit instance is made entirely of configuration.
+A mojit instance is defined with configuration.
 This configuration specifies which mojit type to use and configures an instance of that type.
 The mojit instances are defined in the ``specs`` object of the ``application.json`` file.